This Week's Times Events Calendar

 Eastside Velo ride calendar meeting, Feb.
 28

-Eastside Velo wants your input on the 2017 ride calendar to add, fun new rides, post ride activities and more.
-ESV buys your first drink.
-Whiskey Creek Bar, Bishop, 5:30 p.m.
+Eastside Velo wants input on the 2017 ride calendar to add fun new rides, post ride activities and more.
+ESV will buy the first drink for participants.
+The meeting will be held at Whiskey Creek Bar in Bishop at 5:30 p.m.

 Inyo Mountains Volunteer Event, Mar.
 3-5